sharminsayyed/htmlcode2/README.md

 # html code
-A very simple website using html .
+A very simple website using html.